nginx/njs-acme/README.md

 ## Installation

 There are a few ways of using this repo.
 You can:
-* build an ACME-enabled docker image to replace your existing NGINX image
+* build an ACME-enabled Docker image to replace your existing NGINX image
 * use Docker to build the `acme.js` file to use with your NGINX installation
 * build `acme.js` using a locally installed Node.js toolkit to use with your NGINX installation

 Each option above is detailed in each section below.

 ### Creating a Docker Image
-To create an Nginx+NJS+njs-acme docker image, simply run:
+To create an Nginx+NJS+njs-acme Docker image, simply run:
 ```
 % make docker-build
 ...